flame/blis/docs/Multithreading.md

 ### Environment variables: the automatic way

-The automatic way of specifying parallelism entails simply setting the total number of threads you wish BLIS to employ in its parallelization.
+The automatic way of specifying parallelism entails setting the total number of threads you wish BLIS to employ in its parallelization.
 This total number of threads is captured by the `BLIS_NUM_THREADS` environment variable.
 You can set this variable prior to executing your BLIS-linked executable:
 ```
 $ export GOMP_CPU_AFFINITY="..."  # optional step when using GNU libgomp.
 $ export BLIS_NUM_THREADS=16